jzerez/BikeNetworks/reports/project_proposal.md

 * Get access to the data they used for their networks
 * Make scaled-down models for testing
   * 50-100 node fragmented graphs
-  * Arrange graph based on distances, make it look like a city
+  * Arrange graph based on distances
   * Try to implement some fragment-connecting algorithms
   * Make graph analysis algorithms - path length, connectedness, can you get from path a to b